 Hieronymus Ukkel - Fotolia

-In his annual State of Policing report, Windsor said chief constables must work with the Police ICT Company, which was set up two years ago, with the aim of saving money for police forces through the central provision of national IT systems, to radically improve the way the forces use, design and procure systems.
+In his annual State of Policing report, Winsor said chief constables must work with the Police ICT Company, which was set up two years ago, with the aim of saving money for police forces through the central provision of national IT systems, to radically improve the way the forces use, design and procure systems.

 He said that the “chronic lack of interoperability between forces’ ICT systems”, which is a Strategic Policing Requirement (SPR), “clearly demonstrates that having regard to the SPR is not enough and that forces need to go much further”.

 “Until the police service has a fully functional, interoperable system of ICT networks, efficiency and effectiveness are impaired, and public safety is imperiled.”